Weight Distribution of Repeated-Root Cyclic Codes with Prime Power Lengths: Monomially Equivalent Codes

-Recall that two codes $\mathcal{C}_1$ and $\mathcal{C}_2$ are monomially equivalent provided that there is a monomial matrix $M$ so that $G_1 M$ is a generator matrix of $C_2$, where $G_1$ is a generator matrix for $C_1$.
-A monomial matrix $M$ can be written in the form $D P$, where $D$ is a diagonal matrix and $P$ is a permutation matrix.
+The method for analyzing the weight distribution of cyclic codes presented in this paper is to transfer the problem into analyzing the weight distribution of their monomially equivalent codes, which proves to be more tractable.
+Firstly, we investigate the monomially equivalent codes of $\mathcal{C}_i=\langle (x-1)^i\rangle\subseteq\mathbb{F}_q[x]/\langle x^{p^s}-1\rangle$.
+Recall that a monomial matrix is defined as a square matrix with precisely one nonzero entry in each row and each column.
+It is worth noting that a monomial matrix $M$ can be decomposed into $M = DP$, where $D$ represents a diagonal matrix with nonzero diagonal entries, and $P$ denotes a permutation matrix.
+The definition of the monomially equivalent relation is presented as follows.

+\begin{definition} Two linear codes, $\mathcal{D}_1$ and $\mathcal{D}_2$, are said to be {\em monomially equivalent} if there exists a monomial matrix $M$ such that the product $G_1M$ constitutes a generator matrix for $\mathcal{D}_2$, where $G_1$ denotes the generator matrix of $\mathcal{D}_1$. \end{definition}